acw44/Project2-ACP/README.md

 The Edit menu has one menu item: Spell Check.

 ### 1. General instructions
 When the program starts, it will open the dictionary file (name it "Words.txt").
-Store the words in a Java Set. (https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Set.html).
+Store the words in a Java Set.
+[Java Documentation for Set](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Set.html).
 I'm using these words below and it's ok if you use them, too:

+#### Words.txt
+`
 hello
 world
 how